How to Work From Home Effectively

 Don’t forget usage is an important consideration for working from home, so consider adjustable height and armless features.
 Look for a swivel chair or one with casters if you need to move back and forth between monitors or projects.

 Layer Lighting to Stay Alert

 Good lighting is energizing.
 Bad lighting is draining and makes you irritable.
 When you’re working from home during coronavirus, the amount and intensity of light is going to affect your output.
 For more visibility and less irritability, layer the lighting in your home office with different types of fixtures.
 Task lamps are useful for concentrating at your desk, while floor lamps illuminate a wider, softer ambiance.

 Dimmable, multidirectional lighting will help balance the contrast, which is convenient for backlighting during videoconferencing.
-Warm, white LED lights are generally good investment for brightness that’s strong, but not uncomfortable.
-You can also avoid harsh glares by adding blinds, shades, or curtains to your home office.
+Warm, white LED lights are generally a good investment for brightness that’s strong, but not uncomfortable.